aurorascharff/react-router-v7-notes/STEPS.md

 ### Pending UI + Optimistic UI: notes/detail.tsx

-LIVE CODE: Delete is enhanced with a disabled button again when the navigation is not idle and is on the intent "delete".
+LIVE CODE: Delete is enhanced with a disabled button again when the navigation is not idle and is on the intent "delete". noteIsDeleting snippet.

 For the favorite, we can get the state of this fetcher form locally and do another optimistic update.
 Fetcher is local scoped to the component.

 ### Optimistic UI: notes/new.tsx

 LIVE CODE: It's doing optimistic UI by returning a view of a JokeDisplay if the validation succeeds.
-This is a client side update that will show the note in the list before the server has responded.
+This is a client side update that will show the note in the list before the server has responded. noteIsFavoriting snippet.

 ## Progressive enhancement turn off JS